 Depaul takes the Health and Safety of every volunteer very seriously.

 The host projects have been specifically designed with the health and safety of staff, volunteers and service users in mind.
-Depaul will follow international guidelines and best practice, along with our own stringent protocols around the ongoing Covid-19 pandemic, to ensure that all staff, volunteers and service users are kept safe.
-These measures might include the requirement to self-quarantine upon arrival, and ongoing social distancing, mask use and other hygiene procedures.
+Depaul will follow international guidelines and best practice, along with our own stringent protocols around the ongoing Covid-19 where necessary.